Feature Space Exploration For Planning Initial Benthic AUV Surveys: Informative Path Planning by Exploring the Feature Space

-Where $u$ and $v$ are the two feature points and $V^{-1}$ is the inverse covariance matrix of the data.
+where $\mathbf{z}_a, \mathbf{z}_b \in \mathbb{R}^n$ are the two feature points and $n$ is the number of dimensions in the feature space. $\text{Cov}[Z]^{-1}$ is the inverse covariance matrix of the data.
 As all the features can be extracted from the environment, the covariance can be estimated for the entire feature space.

-Given that the goal is to explore the feature space, the reward function should prioritise features which are distinct from the samples collected so far \cite{Geifman2017}.
-Therefore, the reward is calculated as the minimum feature-wise distance to an existing feature:
+Given that the goal is to explore the feature space, the reward function should prioritise features which are distinct from the samples collected so far \citep{Geifman2017}.
+This is known as Farthest First active learning.
+Therefore, the reward is calculated as the minimum feature distance to any collected feature:

-Where $R_m$ is the reward, $u$ is the feature currently being evaluated, $V$ is the set of features being compared against and $D_m$ is the Mahalanobis distance.
+where $R_m$ is the reward, $\mathbf{z}_a$ is the feature currently being evaluated, $Z$ is the set of features being compared against and $D_m$ is the Mahalanobis distance.